dev-oswld/Reviews-about-interesting-books/Crear-o-morir.md

-# :skull: Title
+# :skull: Create or die!: How to reinvent yourself and progress in the era of innovation

 ### :paperclip: The Book Cover
 ![Book](https://imagessl5.casadellibro.com/a/l/t5/85/9788499924885.jpg)

 ### :pushpin: Some extra details
-"¡Crear o morir! : cómo reinventarnos y progresar en la era de la innovación".
-**ISBN 9788499924885**
+Another book about innovation, you can find it with **ISBN 9788499924885.**

 | Publisher | Author | Language |
 |--|--|--|